optics-dev/Monocle/docs/src/main/mdoc/learning_resources.md

 ---
-layout: docs
+id: learning_resources
-title:  "Learning Resources"
+title: Learning Resources
-section: "main_menu"
 ---

-## Learning Resources

 Here are some various learning resources concerning optics.
 Feel free to send a PR to add other learning material.